Fuse FM

-Fuse FM is a student radio station covering the campuses of the University of Manchester, England, UK, broadcasting throughout the university term online via the station's website from the University of Manchester Students' Union.
+Fuse FM is a student radio station broadcasting every day during term time from Manchester Students' Union at the University of Manchester.

-Like most student radio stations, it is run entirely by volunteers, mainly from the students studying at the university.
+Fuse FM is run entirely by volunteers studying at the university, led by an elected Station Manager and Deputy Station Manager.
+In addition to broadcasting online, Fuse FM provide a platform for local DJs and bands.
 The station is a member of The Student Radio Association.

+Currently, the station managers are Rhianna Patel and Keira Strauss.

 History

 The Student Union Executive accepted a proposal to create the station in July 2000 and work began on creating a base for the station, which was originally called Mint FM.
 The name was changed to Fuse FM in October 2000.
 Space in the Union basement was converted into a fully functioning broadcast studio and production suite.
 Fuse FM went on air for the first time on 15 February 2001 at 06:00, broadcasting on 106.2 FM as well as via internet streaming.

 Alex James Atkinson was elected as the first Station Manager for the station.
-Atkinson is now a presenter on the Sony Award nominated show In:Demand, which is broadcast from Key 103 and networked on ten stations across the country.
+Atkinson is now a presenter on the Sony Award nominated show In:Demand, which is broadcast from Hits Radio.

 The first song played was R.E.M. - The Great Beyond, and traditionally each broadcast ends with Green Day - Good Riddance (Time of Your Life).

 On Monday 9 November 2009, Fuse FM welcomed comedian Jack Whitehall as a one-off presenter.
 He was welcomed back once again on Wednesday 10 March 2010, taking the place of the station's regular premier show Craig & Jake's Afternoon Delight.

 From 2003 to 2011, Fuse FM was broadcast for four weeks in each academic semester (September to October and February to March).
 However, since September 2011, the station has moved to broadcasting throughout the academic year, from September to June.
 The station also dispensed with FM broadcasting, with only online streaming via the website now available.

 On 29 April 2012, Fuse FM began broadcasting from new state of the art studios on the first floor of the Steve Biko building.
 With support from the BBC, the Your Manchester Fund and the University of Manchester Students' Union, Fuse FM now has some of the best student radio facilities in the country, including two sets of Studer OnAir 1500 digital sound desks.